 Related Reading: The Master List of Credit Card Transfer Partners

-To top it all off, Air Canada has a co-branded Chase credit card available for U.S. residents.
-The Aeroplan® Credit Card is currently offering 70,000 Aeroplan miles after you spend $3,000 in the first three months of card membership.
+To top it all off, Air Canada has a co-branded Chase credit card available for U.S. residents – the *aeroplan credit card*.

 Why it Matters

 Over the years, Emirates has eliminated most of its lucrative partnerships which made it possible to book Emirates award tickets for a great value.
 After Alaska Airlines announced it would officially join the OneWorld airline alliance in 2020, the ability to book Emirates award tickets with Alaska miles was eventually shut down.

 That left Emirates' own Skywards program as the best way to book Emirates award tickets, especially after Emirates drastically slashed the amount of taxes and fees you’d pay on award tickets – by as much as 80%.
 But that trend reversed this year: It now costs over $800 in taxes and fees to fly from the U.S. to Dubai – or even more if you connect onward somewhere beyond Dubai.